DongzeHE/scpca-docs/docs/getting_started.md

 ### Filtering cells based on ADT quality control

-In both the `filtered.rds` and `processed.rds` files, quality-control statistics calculated by [`DropletUtils::CleanTagCounts()`](https://rdrr.io/github/MarioniLab/DropletUtils/man/cleanTagCounts.html) are provided in the alternative experiment's `colData` and can be used for filtering.

 To perform the same filtering as we recommended above for the `processed.rds` file, you can use the following command:
 ```r
 # Filter cells based on ADT QC statistics